symfony/symfony-docs/configuration/multiple_kernels.rst

 In Symfony applications, incoming requests are usually processed by the front controller at ``public/index.php``, which instantiates the ``src/Kernel.php`` class to create the application kernel.
-This kernel loads the bundles, the configuration, and handles the request to generate the response.
+This kernel loads the bundles and the configuration, and handles the request to generate the response.

 The current implementation of the Kernel class serves as a convenient default